POEMMA's Target of Opportunity Sensitivity to Cosmic Neutrino Transient Sources: POEMMA in ToO-stereo and ToO-dual modes

+If the duration for the initial maneuver to reduce satellite separation is reduced to $\sim 7$~hours, then $\sim 12$ maneuvers can be performed over the mission lifetime, assuming $1$~day to bring the satellites back to the $300$~km separation after the ToO observation.
+The altitude variation for the spacecraft performing the separation change is $500$ -- $550$ km, which has minimal effect on EAS signal (both Cherenkov and fluorescence) detection thresholds during the maneuver.

 The performance for short- and long-duration ToO observations is determined in part by the flight dynamics performance.
 There is a benefit to bringing the two POEMMA spacecraft to a separation of $\sim 25$~km in order to put both instruments into the Cherenkov light pool.
 The nearly simultaneous measurement of the Cherenkov signal with both telescopes within a time spread of $\sim 20$~ns allows for a lower energy threshold for POEMMA by using coincidence timing to reduce the effects of the air glow background in the $300 - 900$~nm Cherenkov signal band.
-Calculations using POEMMA's response to the Cherenkov signals, assuming $2.5$~m$^2$ effective telescope area, 20\% signal PE efficiency, pixel FoV of 0.084$^{\circ}$, assuming $20$-ns timing coincidence, and the average dark sky background rate in the $300 - 900$~nm band have determined that a PE threshold of $10$ PEs yields a false positive rate of $\sim$ a fraction of an event per year~\cite{Reno:2019jtr}.
-For long bursts, characterized by time scales of $\sim 10^6$~s, we assume the satellites are in stereo mode and set $N_{\rm PE}^{\rm min}=10$.
+Calculations using POEMMA's response to the Cherenkov signals, assuming $2.5$~m$^2$ effective telescope area, $20$\% PE conversion efficiency, pixel FoV of 0.084$^{\circ}$, assuming $20$-ns timing coincidence, and the average night-sky air glow background rate in the $300 - 900$~nm band have determined that a PE threshold of $10$ PEs yields a false positive rate of $\sim$ a fraction of an event per year~\cite{PhysRevD.100.063010}.
+For long bursts, characterized by time scales of $\sim 10^6$~s, we assume the satellites are in ToO-stereo mode and set $N_{\rm PE}^{\rm min}=10$.

-For short bursts, characterized by times scales of $\sim 10^3$~s, a lower PE threshold enabled by coincidence timing may not be achievable if the satellites are not already in stereo mode.
-In dual mode, even with a separation of $300$~km, POEMMA will still be able to detect neutrino signals, albeit at a higher PE threshold.
-We find that for the assumptions listed above, a PE threshold of $N_{\rm PE}^{\rm min}=20$ for POEMMA in dual mode will maintain a similarly low false positive rate.
+For short bursts, characterized by times scales of $\sim 10^3$~s, a lower PE threshold enabled by coincidence timing may not be achievable if the satellites are not already in ToO-stereo mode or POEMMA-limb viewing mode (satellites pointed towards the limb and $\sim 2^{\circ}$ above for diffuse neutrino and UHECR measurements and separated by $\sim 25$~km).
+In ToO-dual mode, even with a separation of $300$~km, POEMMA will still be able to detect neutrino signals, albeit at a higher PE threshold.
+We find that for the assumptions listed above, a PE threshold of $N_{\rm PE}^{\rm min}=20$ for POEMMA in ToO-dual mode will maintain a similarly low false positive rate.